Borderline Personality Disorder

 Personality disorders are usually recognizable during adolescence or early adulthood.
 Some dramatic-emotional personality disorders (antisocial and narcissistic) are diagnosed more frequently in males while others (borderline and histrionic) are more frequently diagnosed in females.
 Individuals with personality disorders are likely to have co-occurring major mental disorders, including anxiety disorders, depressive disorders, bipolar disorders, posttraumatic stress disorder, attention deficit/hyperactivity disorder, and substance-use disorders.

 Treatment & Support

-While any therapeutic approach can be used for the treatment of BPD, the American Psychiatric Association recommends long-term psychodynamic therapy or dialectical behavior therapy.
+The American Psychiatric Association recommends long-term psychodynamic therapy or dialectical behavior therapy.
 In the psychodynamic approach, the therapist attempts to link present feelings, thoughts, and symptoms to unconscious meanings derived from early life experiences (e.g., childhood sexual abuse).
 By linking the present to the past, BPD patients are given a new understanding that allows them to change their behavior.